ERB and Twig Cross-Reference for Front-End Development

 What is ERB?

 ERB (Embedded Ruby) is a feature of Ruby that lets you —you guessed it!— embed Ruby in other files.
 ERB files have the extension .<compiled_extension>.erb.
 It is the language HAML and Slim are shorthand for.
-ERB is commonly used for templating Views in Rails apps — at Viget we use it when building large sites with custom CMSes.
-(If that's something you do, check out Colonel Kurtz, the block editor we often use for the client-facing admin area of Rails app sites.)
+ERB is commonly used for templating Views in Rails apps.

 Because it can do anything Ruby can do, it's extremely powerful, has a much steeper learning curve than Twig, and can do a lot that isn't relevant to front-end templating.
 There's no cannonical ERB-for-front-end-developers documentation, and the Rails official documentation is immense and hard to dig through.
 Some resources if for learning ERB: